Welcome to the California Department of Conservation

 The Department of Conservation provides services and information that promote environmental health, economic vitality, informed land-use decisions and sound management of our state's natural resources.

-Well Stimulation: 2nd Revision of Proposed Regulations Released
+Second Revision of Proposed Regulations Released

 On October 9, 2014 the California Department of Conservation (DOC) sent out public notice of the latest version of the proposed regulations for the use of well stimulation in oil and gas production.
-The public notice marked the beginning of a 15-day public comment period that ends October 24, 2014.
+The public notice marked the beginning of a 15-day public comment period that ended October 24, 2014.
 The text of the second revision of the proposed regulations can be found here.